 An important ingredient for the twin Higgs mechanism to work is the $Z_2$ twin symmetry under which each particle of one sector is interchanged with the corresponding particle of the other sector.
 The role of the twin symmetry is to prevent the explicit breaking terms of $SU(4)$ symmetry from introducing a quadratic divergence of the Higgs boson.

-However, the twin symmetry has to be broken either explicitly or spontaneously for various phenomenological reasons including the observed Higgs singal strength\,\cite{Barbieri:2005ri,Burdman:2014zta, Craig:2015pha}.
+However, the twin symmetry has to be broken either explicitly or spontaneously for various phenomenological reasons including the observed Higgs signal strength\,\cite{Barbieri:2005ri,Burdman:2014zta, Craig:2015pha}.
 The $SU(4)$ breaking scale $f$ should be at least about three times larger than the SM Higgs vacuum expectation value (vev).
 Introducing soft $Z_2$ symmetry breaking term $\epsilon f^2 |H_A|^2$ can easily provide a misalignment of twin Higgs vevs, but it requires fine tuning of parameters with an order of $v_{\rm SM}^2/f^2$ where $v_{\rm SM}\simeq 246\,\GeV$ is the SM Higgs vev.
-This argument provides an upper bound of $f$ around $5\TeV$ scale.

 In this paper, we focus on the possibility that the twin symmetry is exact but broken spontaneously.
 Fig.\,\ref{fig:scheme} describes the desired situation that we consider in this paper.
 In the twin Higgs field space $(h_A,\,h_B)$, the twin symmetry ($Z_2$) corresponds to the mirror symmetry along the diagonal dashed line.
 There are two degenerate minima in the flat direction $h_A^2+h_B^2= f^2$ whose locations in the field space are symmetric under the $Z_2$ transformation.
 Once scalar fields fall down to one of the minima, the sector with smaller Higgs vev becomes what we call the SM.
-While there are several realizations in twin two Higgs doublet model\,\cite{Beauchesne:2015lva, Yu:2016bku} or singlet extended twin Higgs model\,\cite{Bishara:2018sgl}, we consider a realization in one twin Higgs doublet setup without additional scalar fields.
+While there are several realizations in twin two Higgs doublet model\,\cite{Beauchesne:2015lva, Yu:2016bku} or singlet extended twin Higgs model\,\cite{Bishara:2018sgl}, we focus on the realization in the minimal twin Higgs setup without additional scalar fields.
 Similar idea is discussed in Refs.\,\cite{Hall:2018let, Dunsky:2019api} in the context of the strong CP problem.
-We provide more systematic approach to the construction of the effective potential.
+We provide a more systematic approach to the construction of the effective potential.